PS2U/TechNote/system-design/designing-data-intensive-applications/ch6.md

 # Request Routing

-If I want to read or write the key “foo”, which IP address and port number do I need to connect to?
+If I want to read or write the key "foo", which IP address and port number do I need to connect to?
 This is an instance of a more general problem called service discovery.

 On a high level, there are a few different approaches to this problem: